-A \$3,011 decrease is due to a decrease in the number of eligible insured who are considered in the school aid formula and a decrease in the PayGo rate.

-Last year, a \$5,033 decrease was due to a decrease in the number of eligible employees who are considered in the school aid formula.
+A \$22,322 decrease is due to a decrease in the number of eligible insured who are considered in the school aid formula and a decrease in the PayGo rate.
+Last year, a \$3,011 decrease is due to a decrease in the number of eligible insured who are considered in the school aid formula and a decrease in the PayGo rate.